 2. Chatbots and Virtual Assistants

 Many e-commerce companies already use AI-powered chatbots to field and direct customer service queries.
-These bots can help answer routine questions and can even understand when to pass customers along, as well as which agent to pass them to.
-But there’s more that AI-powered virtual assistants can do.
+These bots can help answer routine questions, determine when to escalate to a human agent, and even offer tailored product recommendations.

-European e-commerce giant Zalando is one of a handful of marketplaces offering shoppers the chance to chat with an AI-powered shopping assistant.
-Features like Klarna’s ChatGPT plug-in let shoppers tell a bot the exact specifics of what they need and get a relevant product recommendation, e.g.“belated Hannukah present under $50 for my friend who loves her dog way too much.”
+European e-commerce giant Zalando is another of a handful of marketplaces offering shoppers the chance to chat with an AI-powered shopping assistant.
+Features like Klarna’s ChatGPT plug-in let shoppers tell a bot the exact specifics of what they need and get a relevant product recommendation, e.g. “belated Hannukah present under $50 for my friend who loves her dog way too much.”

 3. Visual Search

-While there’s been much talk about conversational AI search on marketplace platforms, visual search may still be winning the AI race.
-Tools like Google Lens and Pinterest Lens make it easy for shoppers to search for your products based on what they (or their smartphone cameras) can see.
+While there’s been much talk about conversational AI search on marketplace platforms, visual search remains a game changer.
+Tools like Google Lens and Pinterest Lens make it easier for shoppers to search for products based on images instead of text.

 Depending on your resources and strategy, implementing visual search on your own site may or may not be a goal.
 But any seller can take advantage of the rising demand for visuals by optimizing your product images for Google, creating ads that align with search results, and analyzing competitor images to ensure yours stand out.